 - Cost: Free

-You have nothing to lose in signing up for this short course on supply chains and logistics, as it’s free and has no entry requirements.
-The course focuses on the four key concepts of supply chain management, including how it works, its participants, and effective strategies in supply chain management.
+This short course on supply chains and logistics is free and has no entry requirements.
+It focuses on key concepts of supply chain management: how it works, its participants, and effective strategies.

 Best Procurement Books